HyperviewHQ/hyperview_docs/documentation/user-accounts/topics/administering-user-accounts.rst

 A success message will appear, and the Lock/Unlock button for the user will be updated accordingly.

-.. note:: The lock/unlock action will take effect immediately.

 Deleting a user
 ---------------